bitcoin-crazy/another-plasma6-coin/README.md

 If you are interested in CoinGecko, see the branch [`ap6c-1.2.1-coingecko-archived`](https://github.com/bitcoin-crazy/another-plasma6-coin/tree/ap6c-1.2.1-coingecko-archived) on this Git repository or download the [version 1.2](https://github.com/bitcoin-crazy/another-plasma6-coin/releases/tag/v1.2).

-This applet will show the price of coins in toolbar and it has the following resources and features:
+This applet displays coin prices in the toolbar and includes the following features:

-* Update of prices every "x" minutes, where "x" is a number between 1 and 60.
+* Price updates every x minutes, where x is a number between 1 and 60.
-* Retry after 1 minute if the last call fails.
+* Retry after 1 minute if the last update fails.
-* Immediate update of a price when clicking over it.
+* Immediate price update when clicking on it.
-* Possibility to use decimal places.
+* Support for decimal places.
-* Possibility to show the name of the coin, or the name of coin and the currency, or none.
+* Option to display the coin name, the coin and currency pair, or neither.
-* Possibility to apply colors to prices.
+* Option to apply colors to prices.
+* Option to use a customizable thousands separator.
+* Option to apply a price multiplier.
-* The `ERR` (Error) message will be shown when a wrong pair of coins is selected or when occurs other error.
+* The `ERR` (Error) message is shown when an invalid coin pair is selected or another error occurs.

 ## How to install